Pakistan International Airlines: Privatization

-Financial performance
+Financial and operational performance

 In 2011, PIA began to be unprofitable, requiring government subsidies.
 By the end of 2016, the airline was saddled with $3 billion in debt.
 At the end of 2018, the airline was burdened with $3.3 billion in debt, up from $2.97 the year before, and thus requiring government bailouts for continued operation.
 In April 2019, PIA claimed that its revenues almost matched operating costs.
 An audit in September 2019 revealed that PIA had operated 46 empty flights between 2016 and 2017, without any passengers causing a loss of $1.1 million to the airline.
 Additionally, 36 Hajj flights were flown without any passengers.
-By the end of 2019, PIA reported a 41% increase in year-on-year revenue due to discontinuation of unprofitable routes, reintroduction of idle aircraft, and a sharp increase in the airline cargo space utilization.
+By the end of 2019, PIA reported a 41% increase in year-on-year revenue due to discontinuation of unprofitable routes, reintroduction of idle aircraft, and a sharp increase in the airline cargo space utilisation.

 The airline faces many challenges to its profitability.
 PIA, along with Etihad, were once considered one of the cheapest airlines in the GCC.
 Pakistan faces what has been termed "capacity dumping" by Middle East airlines, who operate numerous daily flights to every major city in Pakistan.
 Pakistan's Open Skies Agreement with the UAE, for example, allows Emirati airlines an unlimited number of seats into Karachi, with Emirates airline alone operating up to seven daily flights to Karachi from Dubai on high-capacity Boeing 777s.
 PIA also discontinued previously profitable routes to the US, as the TSA forbade nonstop flights from Pakistan to the US, and instead required costly diversions to European airports for immigration clearance – resulting in flight times that were significantly longer than flights on Middle Eastern airlines.
-New routes such as to Najaf and Thailand also did not improve the airline's finances given the seasonality of those destinations.
-Further, staffing levels and overall management issues, including an employee count of 18,014 in 2010 for a fleet of 40 aircraft, present further challenges – although in August 2019, PIA laid off 1,000 "redundant employees."
+New routes such as to Najaf and Bangkok also did not improve the airline's finances given the seasonality of those destinations.
+Further, staffing levels and overall management issues, including an employee count of 18,014 in 2010 for a fleet of 40 aircraft, present further challenges, although in August 2019, PIA laid off 1,000 "redundant employees".

-In 2010, PIA carried 1,454,000 kg of mail – in 2013, PIA managed just 648,000 kg of mail.
-Additionally, PIA's revenue from excess baggage, passenger load factor, and passenger-kilometre flow have been declining steadily.

-In 2011, about 81% of revenue was from passenger traffic and only 5% from cargo.
-Another 7.8% was from food and beverage sales.
-The remaining 6% was from various sources such as excess baggage charges, air charter services, aircraft maintenance engineering services, ground handling and related services, and carriage of mail.

 Destinations

-As of November 2019, PIA serves 19 domestic and 24 international destinations in 16 countries across Asia, the Middle East, Europe and North America.
+As of November 2019, PIA serves 19 domestic and 28 international destinations in 20 countries across Asia, the Middle East, Europe and North America.

 PIA with its Interline agreements and codeshare partner airlines, offers a wider choice of travel in 102 international destinations in 40 countries across the world with different flight connections.

+Hubs

+PIA’s hubs are Jinnah International Airport, Allama Iqbal International Airport and Islamabad International Airport.
+Karachi is PIA’s main hub, while Islamabad and Lahore serve as secondary hubs.

 Codeshare agreements

-PIA has Codeshare agreements with the following airlines:
+PIA has codeshare agreements with the following airlines: